HZeligman/ChatApp/README.md

   "react-native-maps": "1.3.2",

 Setting Up the Development Environment
-  -Clone the repository: git clone
+  -Clone the repository: git clone https://github.com/HZeligman/ChatApp

+Setting up Expo
+  -Install Expo CLI: npm install -g expo-cli
+  -Create an account and log in at https://expo.dev/ -Download the Expo Go App onto your smartphone.
+  -Run the app: expo start
+  -You will see choices to run the app in different simulators or on your smartphone.